-If you are a small business and were mis-sold a swap or other interest rate hedging product (IRHP) product, you may be able to claim for consequential losses as a direct result of the product that you were sold by the bank.
+As a small business, if you were mis-sold a swap or other interest rate hedging product (IRHP), you may have a claim for consequential losses as a direct result of the product that you were sold by the bank.

-Consequential losses are what is described as being losses incurred by the mis-selling of IRHPs.
+Consequential losses are essentially losses incurred by the mis-selling of IRHPs.
 These losses can include late or missed payments for bills due to the increase in payments of loans with increased interest rates, inability to expand due to increased loan payments, and other restrictions placed on the business due to limited cash flow.

-- Fees imposed by banks for default of IRHPs and swaps products
+Fees imposed by banks for default of IRHPs and swaps products

-- Administrative costs incurred
+Administrative costs incurred

-- Costs of any lost business opportunity and expansion
+Costs of any lost business opportunity and expansion

-- Loss or damage to reputation
+Loss or damage to reputation

-- Losses incurred by sale of shares and other assets
+Losses incurred by sale of shares and other assets